astronomer/airflow-guides/guides/dynamically-generating-dags.md

 ```

 ## Scalability

 As mentioned above, sometimes dynamically generating DAGs can cause performance issues when used at scale.
 Whether or not any particular method will cause problems is highly dependent on the total number of DAGs and your Airflow configuration and infrastructure.
 Here are a few general things to look out for:

 - Any code in the `DAG_FOLDER` will be executed on every scheduler heartbeat.
 Methods where code in that folder is what is dynamically generating DAGs, like described in the Single-File Methods section, are more likely to cause performance issues at scale.
 - If the DAG parsing time (i.e. the time to parse all code in the `DAG_FOLDER`) is greater than the scheduler heartbeat interval, the scheduler can get locked up and tasks won't be executed.
 If you are dynamically generating DAGs and tasks aren't running, this is a good metric to review to start troubleshooting.

 In general, upgrading to Airflow 2.0 to make use of the [HA Scheduler](https://www.astronomer.io/blog/airflow-2-scheduler) should help with performance issues.
 But, note that it can still take some optimization work depending on the scale of the dynamic DAGs.
-There is no single right way to implement or scale dynamically generated DAGs, but the flexibility of Airlfow means there are many ways to arrive at a solution that works for a particular use case.
+There is no single right way to implement or scale dynamically generated DAGs, but the flexibility of Airflow means there are many ways to arrive at a solution that works for a particular use case.